How to Make Homemade Instant Oatmeal

 Yogurt & Raspberry

-Pepitas & Jam Coconut Milk Powder or Milk Powder Add 1-2 Tbsp coconut milk powder or milk powder for added creaminess, flavour, calories and fat.
+Pepitas & Jam Added Powders Add 1-2 Tbsp protein powder, coconut milk powder or milk powder per serving for added protein, creaminess, flavour, calories and fat.
 Perfect for high energy adventures like backcountry camping.
+Before adding powders to the whole batch – do a one bowl taste test to see how much you prefer.

 Another way to get quick oatmeal in the morning is to make some overnight oats.
 Mix at night and it’s ready to eat in the morning.